-At the beginning of your fitness journey, it’s always wise to start of slowly then work your way up to a more challenging pace once you get acclimated.
+At the beginning of your fitness journey, it’s always wise to start off slowly then work your way up to a more challenging pace once you get acclimated.
 Walking is a fantastic way to start exercising and something that virtually all dogs are capable of.
-All dogs need at least some exercise each day, and talking a walk each morning and evening with benefit the both of you.
+All dogs need at least some exercise each day and taking a walk each morning and evening with benefit the both of you.
 We recommend starting off with 15 minutes and then increasing as your level of fitness and time allow.
 If you’re short on time, like most of us, move your longer walks to the weekend.
 Keep in mind, walking can burn 300-500 calories per hour depending on your pace and size.

 2. Take A Run

 If walking is a bit on the slow side, or you’re more advanced and already enjoy running, take the dog along.
-Start of slowly and see how it goes.
+Start off slowly and see how it goes.
 Most dogs love to run, just be sure to pace yourself to his ability level and size, as every dog is different.
 If you have two dogs, you may have to run them separately depending on their unique needs and abilities.
 In any event, running with your dog is great fun and also a fantastic way to burn some calories.

 3. Take the Stairs

-People in cities often live in high rise buildings or apartments, and there aren’t many parks or available spaces for walking or running you dog.
+People in cities often live in high rise buildings or apartments, and there aren’t many parks or available spaces for walking or running your dog.
 Instead of using the elevator, take the stairs.
 If you live more floors up than you can handle, take some flights by elevator and the last few floors by stairs.
 Stair climbing is classified as a vigorous exercise and burns more calories per minute than jogging.
 Start small and add more flights of stairs as you build stamina.